spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-promotions-and-discounts-feature-walkthrough.md

 ---
 title: Marketplace Promotions and Discounts feature walkthrough
-description: This article provides technical details about the Marketplace Promotions and Discounts feature.
+description: This document provides technical details about the Marketplace Promotions and Discounts feature.
 template: feature-walkthrough-template
 ---